Old cracks cause alarm, evacuation of Bangkok buildings

 City engineers said later the cracks were not new, they had formed during Friday's series of earthquakes centred in Myanmar and the buildings were safe.

 The evacuations occurred about 10am.
-Affected premises included Building A of the Government Complex on Chaeng Watthana Rd, the Ministry of Labour in Din Daeng district and court buildings on Ratchadaphisek Road.
+Affected premises inluded Building A of the Government Complex on Chaeng Watthana Rd, the Ministry of Labour in Din Daeng district and court buildings on Ratchadaphisek Road.

 People were also cleared from the headquarters of Government Housing Bank in Huai Khwang district, the Criminal Court on Ratchadaphisek and the Social Security Office in Din Daeng.